 Withdrawing or dropping a course may result in partial or full tuition and fees liability even if you don't attend a single class.

 Swapping is dropping and adding course(s) of equal credit value during the two-week drop/add period at the start of a semester.
-If you start at full-time (FT) status (12 credits or greater) and swap courses while still maintaining FT status, there will be no change to charges and/or financial aid.
+If you start at full-time (FT) status (12 credits or greater) and swap a course for another degree-applicable course, there will be no change to charges and/or financial aid.

 Dropping Without Swapping1

 Dropping is cancelling enrollment for a course(s) on MyUAlbany and not replacing (swapping) it with another course.
 If you drop course(s) causing your registration to go below 12 credits (FT), you may be liable for charges associated with the dropped course.

 Withdrawing from UAlbany1

 Withdrawing is cancelling your registration for ALL courses for an entire semester or leaving the University altogether.
 If you decide to formally withdraw from the University, you must DROP all courses on MyUAlbany AND contact the appropriate office below related to your academic status.
 Simply dropping courses on MyUAlbany or non-attendance does not constitute an official withdrawal.